vatnz-dev/sops/docs/aerodromes/Procedural/nznv.md

 ## Airspace

 The Invercargill CTR/D follows the inner lateral boundries shown below from `SFC` to `A015`.
 The CTR/D is comprised of three sectors - North, South and Instrument.

-The Invercargill CTA/D follows the outer lateral boundary as shown below.
-Within 15 nm `NV` VOR the lower limit is `A015`, to the south the lower limit is `A025` except to the south east where it is `A045`, to the north it steps between `A035`, `A055`, and `A065`, and to the east it is `A035`.
-The upper limit is `A095` for the entire CTA as seen in the diagram below.
+The wider Invercargill CTA/D follows the outer boundaries as shown below, with the vertical boundaries also listed in their respective sector.
+Invercargill's airspace tops out at `A095`.

+Invercargill Tower provides a Procedural Approach service for the wider CTA/D and an uncontrolled service into Ryans Creek.

 <figure markdown>
   ![Invercargill Control Zone](./assets/NZNV-airspace.png)